brunokeymolen/videoalarmclock/README.md

 the top. **That screen must be open while you upload** — see below.

-Without the address it just leaves `wakeup.avi` in the current directory, and you copy it to `/clock` on the card yourself.
+Without the address it just leaves `wakeup.avi` in the current directory, and you copy it on the card yourself.

 On **Windows** the `videoclock` wrapper does not run; you install Docker Desktop and call the container directly, which is written out step by